ARTICLE ON CLIMATE CHANGE IN TANZANIA

 • Believing superstitions

-Generally, most the disasters in Tanzania are related to climate change impacts therefore, mitigating, adapting and coping with climate change links with disaster risk reduction and management activities.
+Generally, most of the disasters in Tanzania are related to climate change impacts; therefore, mitigating, adapting and coping with climate change links with disaster risk reduction and management activities.
 And regarding various climate change related impacts Climate change is indeed real and evident, it is inevitable, and it has to be appropriately and sustainably addressed.

 Similar Posts